 - Walk around with a video camera, video every drawer and comment about each item, email to someone offsite; or

-- Download NAIC app; or
+- Download the NAIC app for Android, iPhone®; or

 - Download our Department of Insurance paper version of the home inventory guide (or we can mail you one)